johannjunti/Internship-tracker/README.md

 **Requirements**

 - Python 3.x (tested with Python 3.12)
-- tkinter libarary and SQLite (should be included in Python standard library)
+- tkinter library and SQLite (should be included in Python standard library)

 **Usage**